jnnnnn/cryptopals/devlog.md

 I don't quite understand this.
 Am I supposed to know what the first 16 bytes of the plaintext is?
 The last few cyphertexts have always been the same... the first few bytes are `I'm back and I'm ringin' the bell\nA rockin' on the mike while the fly girls yell`

 The first bytes of ex7 cyphertext encoded as hex are `091230aade3eb330`.
 That doesn't appear in the ex8 file.

+Maybe the plaintext block is all nulls?
+Encrypt 16 bytes of 0 with a couple of different keys.
+No matches.

+Google `detect aes ecb`.
+Lots of cryptopals solutions :(.
+In particular, [this one](https://stackoverflow.com/a/20723807/412529):

+> with the assumption that some repeated plaintext blocks occur at the same ciphertext block offsets, we can simply go ahead and look for repeated ciphertext blocks of various lengths.

+Oh, I get it now.
+ECB doesn't depend on previous blocks, there's no chaining.
+So each 16-byte block may as well have been encrypted on its own.
+So there might be repeated blocks.

+OK, so search for repeats. ah.

+    line 132 repeated at 16, 1 times